 While Ethereum is the second most popular cryptocurrency after Bitcoin, NEO has been growing very quickly and making a good attempt at catching up with Ethereum.
 Their competition is so intense that NEO is often referred to as the “Chinese Ethereum”.

-By the end, you will understand the key features of NEO and Ethereum are (among many other things) and how they differ from each other.
+By the end, you will understand the key features of NEO and Ethereum (among many other things), and how they differ from each other.
+Note that if you're looking at where to get yourself some NEO or Ether, you should check the top-rated cryptocurrency exchanges out there, such as Binance, Coinbase, and Kraken.

 So, let’s get started!